 Wisconsin law requires employers to withhold state income taxes from wages paid to residents for all services.
 Withholding is required from wages of nonresidents who are expected to earn at least $1,500 during the year for services performed within the state.
-Withholding may be calculated using the percentage method formula or withholding tables provided by the state Department of Revenue.
+Withholding must be calculated using withholding tables provided by the state Department of Revenue.
+Supplemental wages may either be aggregated with regular wages for this purpose, or a flat percentage of annual gross salary may be applied.

 Employers must withhold Wisconsin income taxes from a nonresident for services performed in Wisconsin, unless: